oddbird/greenmud/greenmud.md

 -->

 ## Chapter 6
-# Dance Together and Cry.
+# Dance Together and Cry

 ------